norc-heal/heal-docs/docs/platform_discovery_page.md

 2. Study Characteristics.
 Click "Study Characteristics" to expand the search options.
 Find a range of tags in eight categories (Study Setting, Study Design, Pain, Data Type, Subject Characteristics, Intervention/Treatment, Substance Use, Data Resources) to narrow down any search.
 Selecting multiple tags work in a "OR" logic.
 Click on "Reset Selection" to start a new search.
 3. The total number of studies.
 Shows the amount of studies the HEAL Platform is currently displaying.
 4. Export Options.
 Login first to leverage the export options.
 Select one or multiple studies and 1) download the attached data files, 2) download a file manifest (for data files whose sizes exceed 250 MB), or 3) export the metadata and data files to a secure cloud environment "Workspaces" to start your custom data analysis in Python, R, or STATA.
 5. Studies.
 This feature presents all current studies on the HEAL Platform.
 Click on any study to show useful information about the study (metadata).
-[Read further here](#FindStudyMetadata).
 6. Data Availability.
 Filter on available, pending, and not-yet-available datasets.
-[Read further here](#DataAvailabilityOptions).
 7. Documentation.
 This brings you to this page you are currently on.
 8. Login Page.
 Login on the HEAL Platform to leverage all features.
-[Read further here](#LoginPage).
+[Read further here](platform_login.md).

 ### Find available Study-level Metadata